Marathon by the Sea: Course

 The original Marathon by the Sea course began and ended in uptown Saint John, in the heart of the city.
-But in 2010 the route was changed to begin and end at Rockwood Park in the city's North End.
+In 2010, the route was changed; from then on it would begin and end at Rockwood Park in the city's North End.

-The marathon course begins at the Lily Lake pavilion at Rockwood Park before looping around the South End of the city.
-The course then heads back to the North End briefly before entering the West Side of the city via the Reversing Falls Bridge.
-After crossing the bridge the course becomes a lengthy in-and-out run, crossing the West Side and running into Lorneville.
-After the turnaround point the race continues back through the West Side of the city, crossing the reversing falls bridge again and entering the city's North End before heading back to Lily Lake.
+The marathon course began at the Lily Lake pavilion at Rockwood Park before looping around the South End of the city.
+The course then headed back to the North End briefly before entering the West Side of the city via the Reversing Falls Bridge.
+After crossing the bridge, the course became a lengthy in-and-out run, crossing the West Side and running into Lorneville.
+After the turnaround point the race, continued back through the West Side of the city, crossing the reversing falls bridge again and entering the city's North End before heading back to Lily Lake.

 Challenges

 In 2013 Marathon by the Sea, the Fredericton Marathon and Moncton's Legs for Literacy Marathon formed the Tri-City Run.
 Runners in each of these events, regardless of the distance they ran, received medals that can be combined to form a "mega-medal" known as the "Tri-City Medallion."
 The June 2013 edition of iRun listed the Tri-City run as one of Canada's unique races.

 In 2014 the Miramichi Rock 'n' Run race was added to these three races, forming the "New Brunswick Challenge."
 Runners completing a race at all four events will receive the New Brunswick challenge medal.